mau-jac/1T6-F20/wk9/images_resolution.md

 - Only 256 colors
 - Allows transparency.
 - Allows animation.
-- Typically smaller in size then jpeg.
+- Typically smaller in size than jpeg.